Skrol29/tbszip/README.md

 ----------

 Version 2.16, date: 2014-04-08
-* bug fixe: could not download a file that has the same name as the opened archive.
+* bug fix: could not download a file that has the same name as the opened archive.

 Version 2.15, date:  2013-10-15
 * Archives with comment can now be opened by TbsZip.